Hispanic: Definitions in the United States

 The Congressional Hispanic Caucus and the Congressional Hispanic Conference include representatives of Spanish and Portuguese, Puerto Rican and Mexican descent.
 The Hispanic Society of America is dedicated to the study of the arts and cultures of the Hispanic and Lusitanic world.
 The Hispanic Association of Colleges and Universities, proclaimed champions of Hispanic success in higher education, is committed to Hispanic educational success in the United States, and the Hispanic and Lusitanic world.

 The U.S. Equal Employment Opportunity Commission encourages any individual who believes that he or she is Hispanic to self-identify as Hispanic.
 The United States Department of Labor – Office of Federal Contract Compliance Programs encourages the same self-identification.
 As a result, individuals with origins to part of the Spanish Empire may self-identify as Hispanic, because an employer may not override an individual's self-identification.

 The 1970 census was the first time that a "Hispanic" identifier was used and data collected with the question.
 The definition of "Hispanic" has been modified in each successive census.

-In a recent study, most Spanish-speakers of Spanish or Hispanic American descent do not prefer the term Hispanic or Latino when it comes to describing their identity.
+In a recent study, most Spanish speakers of Spanish or Hispanic American descent do not prefer the term Hispanic or Latino when it comes to describing their identity.
 Instead, they prefer to be identified by their country of origin.
 When asked if they have a preference for either being identified as Hispanic or Latino, the Pew study finds that "half (51%) say they have no preference for either term."
+Among those who do express a preference, "'Hispanic' is preferred over 'Latino' by more than a two-to-one margin—33% versus 14%."
+21% prefer to be referred to simply as "Americans".
 A majority (51%) say they most often identify themselves by their family's country of origin, while 24% say they prefer a pan-ethnic label such as Hispanic or Latino.
-Among those 24% who have a preference for a pan-ethnic label, "'Hispanic' is preferred over 'Latino' by more than a two-to-one margin—33% versus 14%."
-21% prefer to be referred to simply as "Americans."